Ameenkp/inno-chatter-app/README.md

-# Getting Started with Create React App
+# INNO CHATTER APP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with create react app and used online templates

 ## Setup and Run Instructions